c19yamamoto/c19yamamoto.com/cdk/README.md

 # Static Website with S3 and CloudFront

-静的 Webサイトを S3 と CloudFront でホスティングするための AWS CDK。 Route53 でドメインを取得後、 `DOMAIN_NAME` に設定することで、ACM で SSL 証明書を取得し、ドメインのエイリアスを CloudFront に設定する。
+AWS CDK for hosting a static website using S3 and CloudFront.
+After obtaining a domain via Route 53, set it to `DOMAIN_NAME` to acquire an SSL certificate with ACM and configure the domain alias for CloudFront.